-Legislation passed in the Virginia General Assembly will allow, for the first time, the Commonwealth to extend foster care services to youth up to age 21.
-These services will complement the existing Independent Living Services begun earlier.
-The program begins July 1, 2016 and will serve all youth who turn 18 on or after that date.
+Legislation passed in the Virginia General Assembly allows, for the first time, the Commonwealth to extend foster care services to youth up to age 21.
+These services complement the existing Independent Living Services begun earlier.
+The program began July 1, 2016 and serves all foster care youth who turn 18 on or after that date.

 The division has also developed several specific resources to enhance local child welfare agencies' capacity to achieve permanency for children.
-For children with a goal of adoption and termination of parental rights, five regional adoption negotiators now assist localities reach agreements with adoptive families regarding the amount of adoption assistance needed to provide for the youth's safety, permanency and in particular their well-being.
-In the summer 2016, the division will also make available to local agencies several staff to assist in conducting and writing home studies for potential adoptive families, another challenge to finding permanency for children through adoption.
+For children with a goal of adoption and termination of parental rights, five regional adoption negotiators now assist localities to reach agreements with adoptive families regarding the amount of adoption assistance needed to provide for the youth's safety, permanency and, in particular, their well-being.
+In the summer 2016, the division made available to local agencies several staff to assist in conducting and writing home studies for potential adoptive families, another challenge to finding permanency for children through adoption.